 Community Matters Helpers needed

-We are looking for experienced people to give occasional face-to-face support at our Birmingham Community Matters surgeries.
+We are looking for experienced people to give occasional face-to-face support at our Birmingham Community Matters events.

 You will be helping people with their community groups and projects, so you must be experienced in running small community groups, volunteering, or working within the charity or public sectors.